huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_floatingip_v2.md

 * `port_id` - (Optional, String) ID of an existing port with at least one IP address to associate with this floating IP.

-* `tenant_id` - (Optional, String, ForceNew) The target tenant ID in which to allocate the floating IP, if you specify this together with a port_id, make sure the target port belongs to the same tenant.
-Changing this creates a new floating IP (which may or may not have a different address)

 * `fixed_ip` - (Optional, String) Fixed IP of the port to associate with this floating IP.
 Required if the port has multiple fixed IPs.